← Back

 Witness to Major Historical Events

-The chapel witnessed major historical events, including the Consulta of Lyon in January 1802, during which Napoleon I presided over an assembly to transform the Cisalpine Republic into the Italian Republic.
+The chapel has witnessed major historical events, including the Consulte de Lyon in January 1802, during which Napoleon I presided over an assembly to transform the Cisalpine Republic into the Italian Republic.

 Preservation and Renaissance

-Despite periods of neglect and disuse, the chapel was preserved and restored in the 1990s thanks to the efforts of the City of Lyon and the Rhône-Alpes region.
-Today, it is thriving again through cultural initiatives such as classical music concerts and lectures organized for the Quais festival, demonstrating its resilience and continued importance in Lyon's cultural life.
+Despite periods of neglect and disaffection, the chapel was preserved and restored in the 1990s, thanks to the efforts of the Municipality of Lyon and the Rhône-Alpes region.
+Today, it is revived through cultural initiatives such as classical music concerts and conferences organized for the Quais festival, testifying to its resilience and its continuing importance in the cultural life of Lyon.